-14 See Priest (2005) and Moltmann (2013b), as well as other Meinongians for the defense of that view.
+14 See Priest (2005) and Moltmann (2013b, 2015c), as well as other Meinongians for the defense of that view.

-sentence that is neither true nor false.
-Ordinary argument positions are, for example, the argument positions of sortal nouns (building, person, woman).
-Non-ordinary argument positions include the object argument positions of intensional and intentional transitive verbs (look for, mention, think about) (which allow for truth with non-actual entities as arguments) and the subject position of existence predicates (which allow for falsehood with nonactual entities as arguments) (Priest 2006, pp. 59-60; Moltmann 2013b, 2015).15 For one-place predicates, the Actuality Condition is given below, where D_c is the domain of entities considered actual in the context c:
+positions include the object argument positions of intensional and intentional transitive verbs (look for, mention, think about) (which allow for truth with non-actual entities as arguments) and the subject position of existence predicates (which allow for falsehood with non-actual entities as arguments) (Priest 2006, pp. 59-60; Moltmann 2013b, 2015c).
+15 For one-place predicates, the Actuality Condition is given below, where D(c) is the domain of entities considered actual in the context c: